swahareddy/swahareddy.github.io/blogs/kunalshah_lenny.md

 title: Lenny's Podcast - Kunal Shah
 date: 27 March, 2024
 ---
-# **on winning in India, second-order thinking, the philosophy of startups, and more**
+# ... on winning in India, second-order thinking, the philosophy of startups, and more

 [Spotify Link](https://open.spotify.com/episode/0a9CTwGoLPMm7E6bVHl5ZL?si=e1c531a681e84994), [Transcript](https://www.lennysnewsletter.com/p/kunal-shah-on-winning-in-india-second)
 - Developing economies like India do not have state institutions to enforce trust in industry and people, thus the power or word-of-mouth and reputation (brands) goes much further in India.
 This is probably why conglomerates like Tata can exist that work in automobiles, F&B, telecom, IT etc.